Tania-Maxwell/Tania-Maxwell.github.io/publications.md

 (Under Review, _Plant and Soil_).
 In situ fate of mineral N in the tree-soil-microorganism system before and after budburst in 20 year-old _Quercus petraea_.

+Fanin N, **Maxwell TL**, Altinalmazis-Kondylis A, Bon L, Meredieu C, Jactel H, Bakker MR, & Augusto L (In preparation).
+Effect of a tree mixture and water availability on soil nutrients and extracellular enzyme activities along the soil profile in an experimental forest.

 Hammond TT, Hendrickson CI, **Maxwell TL**, Petrosky AL, Palme R, Pigage JC, & Pigage HK (2019).
 Host biology and environmental variables differentially predict flea abundances for two rodent hosts in a plague-relevant system.